gbmitchell/math4610/HW4/problem_1.md

     0.000e+00       8.000e+00       2.400e+01       |-1.000e+01
     0.000e+00       0.000e+00       -3.000e+00      |-8.250e+00

-The output from the example code prints the matix B and vector bb as though they are augmented even though they remain separate.
+The output from the example code prints the matrix B and vector bb as though they are augmented even though they remain separate.
 The output shows the original values of B and bb.
 The Gauss Elimination process is then executed and the output prints the modified values of B and bb.
 Gauss Elimination results in an upper triangular matrix that can be used to solve for a solution to x in the problem of Bx=bb.

 **Implementation/Code:** The following is the code for squareGauss()